A step-by-step guide to applying for a PhD.

 - Copies of your degree(s)/ diploma certificate(s), if you have already completed your qualification (you will also need translated versions in case they have not been in issued in English)

-- Contact details of two Academic referees (If you provide these when making your onine application, your referees will receive automated emails requesting a reference for you and providing guidance about how it can be uploaded to our system).
+- Contact details of two Academic referees: If you provide these when making your onine application, your referees will receive automated emails requesting a reference for you and providing guidance about how it can be uploaded to our system.
+Note that references should come from professional emails (i.e. not Gmail or Yahoo, etc.).

-- Language skills (if required): The required language skills vary between different degrees (see link to degree finder above).
+- English Language (if required): the English language requirements vary between different degrees (see link to degree finder above).

 The various funding opportunities available can be found here- https://www.ed.ac.uk/geosciences/postgraduate/phd/fees-funding/funding